-The lived experience of both interferon-based and new interferon-free treatments in patients with hepatitis C virus (HCV) remains understudied.
-To explore their journey through HCV treatment, we interviewed seven post-transplant patients with recurrent HCV.
+The lived experience of both interferon-based and new interferon-free treatments in patients with hepatitis C virus remains understudied.
+To explore their journey through hepatitis C virus treatment, we interviewed seven post-transplant patients with recurrent hepatitis C virus.
 Three themes were identified using interpretative phenomenological analysis.
 Participants reported an ongoing sense of ontological uncertainty characterized by lack of control over their condition and treatment.
-Furthermore, an apposition of scepticism and hope accompanying each stage of HCV treatment was described.
-A staged approach to psychological intervention tailored to the needs of the patient and their associated ‘stage’ of HCV treatment was recommended.
+Furthermore, an apposition of scepticism and hope accompanying each stage of hepatitis C virus treatment was described.
+A staged approach to psychological intervention tailored to the needs of the patient and their associated ‘stage’ of hepatitis C virus treatment was recommended.

 - direct-acting antivirals